 We’re open to learning new programs and techniques; we welcome those who have additional skills to add to this set.

 Bytemark hosts its customers’ servers over two sites: YO26 in York and Reynolds House in Manchester, both with offices on-site and where most of our staff work.

-We're working on improving our remote working practice and most of our systems already support a more distributed workforce.
-This means there's some flexibility to manage your own working hours and location, in-line with the needs of the team.
-We want you to be able to do your best work whilst you're "at work".
+We’re continually improving our remote working practice and most of our systems already support a more distributed workforce.
+You will need to be eligible to work in the UK (even if you plan to work remotely from outside the UK).
+There is some flexibility to manage your own working hours and location, in-line with the needs of the team.
+We want you to be able to do your best work whilst you’re “at work”.

 What’s a work week at Bytemark like?

 We work 37.5-hour weeks.
 We discourage working overtime; we prioritise the importance of being able to spend holidays, weekends and evenings however you wish.